-However, advances in water-based paints combined with the concern of using petroleum-based paints, especially indoors have led to more people using water-based paints for spray guns.
+However, advances in water-based paints combined with the concern of using petroleum-based paints, especially indoors, have led to more people using water-based paints for spray guns.

-You can use the paints the same way and thin them with water when you need to run them through a spray gun.
+Keep in mind that latex, acrylic, and chalk paint are all water-based products, which means you can use the paints the same way and dilute them with water when you need to run them through a spray gun.

 Why Do You Need to Thin Water-Based Paint?

 Although it may seem from the description that water-based paint should have no issue with spray guns, the truth is that you will need to thin the paint for it to work properly.

 Why? you may ask.
 The reason is simple.